Cacti/documentation/Plugin-Hook-API-Ref.md

 ## api\_device\_save

-This hooks allows you to perform additional operation at the end of api_device_save function.
+This hook allows you to perform additional operation at the end of api_device_save function.
 Unlike the api_device_new hook, the device ID is might not be defined here.

 This hook allows you to alter the contents to the device table with custom fields.
 When used properly, it allows you to extend the host table with your plugins custom fields.

 file | introduced | retired
 --- | :--- | :---